freshe/100-prisoners-problem/README.md

-# The 100 Prisoners Problem / Riddle
+# 100 Prisoners Problem / Riddle
 Just learned about this neat little math / statistics curiosity.
 Made a small rust loop to test it.